 As with all the revival themes, this garden style is best suited for homes that have authentic architectural features.
 However, a two-story home with a low-pitched tile roof and a prominent tower, columns, a recessed porch, or weathered stone accents, are enough elements to invoke the design of a Italian Revival Garden.
 Porches are a standard feature of the Italian style.
-Having columns, and typically the width of the entry, they are known as porticos.
+Having columns, and typically the width of the entry, that are known as porticos.

 Beginning with formal layout for hardscape areas, the back yard gardens feature a formal patio soldiered with balustrades, rectangular stone surfaces, and curved archways with detailed wood gates.
 Gates are an important feature in the Italian garden.
 The entertainment patio area features classic furniture with a stone veneer fireplace and statuary.
 Wall fountains adorn the patio walls.
 Ivory and brown tones dominate the hardscape.
 Predominant greens and grays work well with annual color and flowering shrubs.